mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The set of entities required for standardization should be limited to the bare minimum.

+Most of the entities in systems definitions should be possible to implement with a single line of code.

 Derived units do not need separate library types.
 Instead, they can be obtained through the composition of predefined named units.
 Units should not be associated with User-Defined Literals (UDLs), as it is the case with `std::chrono::duration`.
 UDLs do not compose, have very limited scope and functionality, and are expensive to standardize.

-The user interface has no preprocessor macros.
+The user interface should have no preprocessor macros.

-It should be possible for most proposed features (besides text output) to be freestanding.
+It should be possible for most proposed features (besides the text output) to be freestanding.

 # Domain introduction